Reducing Guesswork via an Unreliable Oracle: Noisy Case

 \end{theorem}

-\begin{proof} We prove by induction on the cardinality of $X$.
-For $|X|=2$, zigzag is trivially the greedy (and also optimal) solution.
-Assume that for cardinality $|X|=k$, descending order greedy yields zigzag, and let $X$ be any r.v. with cardinality $|X|=k+1$.
-It is easy to see that the induced subgraph of $\m{G}_X$ corresponding to the vertices $\{1,\ldots,k\}$ has the same weights as the graph associated with the distribution $\{p_i/\sum_{j=1}^kp_j\}_{i=1}^k$, up to the normalizing scaling factor.
-Thus, by our induction assumption, descending order greedy applied to $\{p_1,\ldots,p_k\}$ will yield the zigzag partition over $\{1,\ldots,k\}$.
+\begin{proof} We prove by induction on the cardinality $N$ of $X$.
+For $N=2$, zigzag is trivially the greedy (and also optimal) solution.
+Assume that for cardinality $N=k$, descending order greedy yields zigzag, and let $X$ be any r.v. with cardinality $N=k+1$.
+We can see that the induced subgraph of $\m{G}_X$ corresponding to the vertices $\{1,\ldots,k\}$ has the same weights as the graph associated with the distribution $\{p_i/\sum_{j=1}^kp_j\}_{i=1}^k$, up to the normalizing scaling factor.
+Thus, by our induction assumption, descending order greedy applied to $\{p_1,\ldots,p_k\}$ yields the zigzag partition over $\{1,\ldots,k\}$.
 We are therefore left with the assignment of the least likely symbol $p_{k+1}$, which can either continue the zigzag pattern or break it.
 Let us look at the difference between the weight added to the cut by the first option and that of the second option:

 where weights are set to zero whenever the indices go out-of-bounds.
-The inequality trivially follows by the monotonicity and nonnegativity properties of the weights.
+The inequality above follows directly from the monotonicity and nonnegativity properties of the weights.
 Thus, continuing the zigzag pattern is always at least as good as breaking it, establishing the inductive step.

-The inequality~\eqref{eq:weak_zz_bound} now holds due to the aforementioned general result~\cite{alon2004probabilistic} that greedy achieves at least half the maximal cut.
-But in fact, in our setup this can be proved directly by the same induction on the cardinality $k$.
-Inequality ~\eqref{eq:weak_zz_bound} clearly holds for $k=2$.
-Assuming it holds for $k$ and using the same rationale as above, we see from~\eqref{eq:zz_takes_half} that adding $p_{k+1}$ in the zigzag position adds at least half of the total weight of all edges connected to vertex $k+1$ into the cut, thereby establishing the inductive step. \end{proof}
+The inequality~\eqref{eq:weak_zz_bound} now holds due to the aforementioned general result~\cite{alon2004probabilistic} indicating that greedy achieves at least half the maximal cut.
+But in fact, in our setup this can be proved directly by the same induction on the cardinality $N$.
+Inequality ~\eqref{eq:weak_zz_bound} trivially holds for $N=2$.
+Assuming it holds for $N=k$ and using the same rationale as above, we can see from~\eqref{eq:zz_takes_half} that adding $p_{k+1}$ in the zigzag position adds at least half of the total weight of all edges connected to vertex $k+1$ into the cut, thereby establishing the inductive step. \end{proof}

-Combining Theorem~\ref{thrm:graph_formulation} and Theorem~\ref{thrm:zz_weak_bound}, we immediately obtain the following. \begin{corollary} For any discrete r.v. $X$ and any $0\leq p\leq 1/2$, it holds that
+Combining Theorem~\ref{thrm:graph_formulation} and Theorem~\ref{thrm:zz_weak_bound}, we immediately obtain the following. \begin{corollary} For any discrete r.v. $X$ and any $p$, it holds that

 \end{corollary} We have thus shown that the zigzag partition is at worst half-way between the best and the worst partitions in terms of guessing time.
 This weak bound can be loose by an additive factor that is linear in $\guess(X)$, e.g., in the noiseless case.
 Note that we have not used the additivity property when proving this bound; only monotonicity has been utilized.
 Next, we prove Theorem~\ref{thrm:zz_is_almost_optimal} which shows that the zigzag partition is optimal up to a small additive constant, that is independent of the distribution and cardinality of $X$.